8 Habits of People with Great Skin

 Cleansing is the first fundamental step in skincare.
 This step gets rid of dead skin cells, dirt, oil, make up, and other pollutants while nourishing the surface of the skin a.k.a. the skin barrier.

 Using a cleanser twice daily is ideal.
-The feel of the cleanser is a matter or preference though what’s wrong with using conventional soaps instead?
-They contain fragrances and other ingredients that strip the skin of it’s natural moisture hence a good cleanser, one that addresses you skincare concerns, is your best bet.
+The feel of the cleanser is a matter or preference.
+Avoid conventional soaps as they contain fragrances and other ingredients that strip the skin of it’s natural moisture.
+A good cleanser, one that addresses you skin concerns, is your best bet.

 Ingredients like cica are must-haves for calming and soothing the skin while salicylic acid in very low concentrations, for instance, is ideal for mild cleansing if you have acne.